infinia-yzl/opentierboy/articles/overwatch-2-karq-tier-list-season-11.md

 compositions.
 Support heroes also saw adjustments, with some becoming more self-sufficient and others gaining enhanced utility.

+The impact of these changes was significant, with Game Director Aaron Keller revealing some official win rates.
+For instance, Pharah boasted a 58% win rate across all ranks at the beginning of Season 11, highlighting the strength of certain heroes in the new meta.

 These changes prompted players and content creators alike to reassess hero viability, leading to updated tier lists and strategy discussions within the community.
 KarQ, a prominent Overwatch content creator known for his insightful analysis, was quick to provide his rankings for the new season.